umd-lib/alephrx/cgi-bin/api/README.md

 ================

 This is the documentation for a simple HTTP API to the AlephRx system.
-The examples that follow assume that the [../](cgi-bin directory) is mapped to `/alephrx/cgi-bin` on the server.
+The examples that follow assume that the [cgi-bin directory](../) is mapped to `/alephrx/cgi-bin` on the server.

 ## Create a Report